Calvin and Hobbes by Bill Watterson for May 07, 2016

 30. Q0tcmbqiwb2lbrvn85ixub

-hmvanyel almost 8 years ago
+hmvanyel over 8 years ago

 Dungeons and Dragons, Jason of Star Command, Space Academy, Ark II, The Secrets of Isis, Wonder Bug, Doctor Shrinker, Shazam, The Superfriends, the Godzilla or Gamera movies, or a Creature Feature.